-Johannes (René) van der Salm joined Thermon in October 2001 as European Logistics Manager based at the Company's European headquarters in Pijnacker, the Netherlands.
+Johannes (René) van der Salm joined the Company in October 2001 as European Logistics Manager based at the Company's European headquarters in Pijnacker, the Netherlands.
 In 2006, Mr. van der Salm was promoted to Vice President, Manufacturing and Logistics.
 During that period, he divided his time between the Company's offices in the United States and Europe.
-In 2007, Mr. van der Salm was promoted to Senior Vice President, Operations and permanently relocated to the Company's headquarters in San Marcos, Texas.
+In 2007, Mr. van der Salm was promoted to Senior Vice President, Operations and permanently relocated to Texas.
 He was instrumental in the global implementation of the Company's enterprise resource planning software.
 In 2011, Mr. van der Salm was promoted to Senior Vice President, Global Operations.
-After completing his undergraduate studies and a period of military service, Mr. van der Salm worked as sales engineer, project manager and production manager in supplying the petrochemical industry prior to joining Thermon.
-Mr. van der Salm holds a B.S. in Mechanical Engineering from Amsterdam Technical University.
+After completing his undergraduate studies and a period of military service, Mr. van der Salm worked in a number of positions within the petrochemical industry prior to joining Thermon, including as a sales engineer, a project manager and a production manager.
+Mr. van der Salm holds a B.S. in mechanical engineering from Amsterdam Technical University.